Where To Go On Holiday In August?

 You should be up to date on routine vaccinations while traveling to any destination.
-Some vaccines may also be require for travel.
-These vaccines include measles-mumps-rubella/MMR/ vaccine, diphtheria-tetanus-pertussis vaccine, varicella/chickenpox/ vaccine, polio vaccine and your yearly flu shot.
+Some vaccines may also be required for travel.
+These vaccines include measles-mumps-rubella/MMR/ vaccine, diphtheria-tetanus-pertussis vaccine, varicella/chickenpox/ vaccine, polio vaccine, and your yearly flu shot.
 See more about vaccination here.

 What to pack to Mongolia

-What to take is depend on your tour program, duration of stay, activities you undertake and accommodation you will stay.
+What to take is dependent on your tour program, duration of stay, activities you undertake and accommodation you will stay.